thekarampuri/DataQuery-AI-Assistant/README.md

 - Chart.js for the visualization library
 - Tailwind CSS for the styling framework
 - The React community for amazing tools and support
+- Firebase for authentication services
+- Web Speech API for voice capabilities